Gaudeamus igitur

-"De Brevitate Vitae" (Latin for "On the Shortness of Life"), more commonly known as "Gaudeamus igitur" ("So Let Us Rejoice") or just "Gaudeamus", is a popular academic commercium song in many European countries, mainly sung or performed at university graduation ceremonies.
+"Gaudeamus igitur" (Latin for "So let us rejoice") or just "Gaudeamus", also known as "De brevitate vitae" ("On the Shortness of Life"), is a popular academic commercium song in many European countries, mainly sung or performed at university graduation ceremonies.
 Despite its use as a formal graduation hymn, it is a jocular, light-hearted composition that pokes fun at university life.
 The song is thought to originate in a Latin manuscript from 1287.
 It is in the tradition of carpe diem ("seize the day") with its exhortations to enjoy life.
 It was known as a beer-drinking song in many early universities and is the official song of many schools, colleges, universities, institutions, student societies and is the official anthem of the International University Sports Federation.